 If anything, bathing them more than once a month might actually be a step in the wrong direction.
-If could decrease the amount of natural oil in their coat, oils which they need for their fur and skin to remain healthy.
+Over-bathing could decrease the amount of natural oil in their coat, oils which they need for their fur and skin to remain healthy.

 Perhaps the only aspect of the Chiweenie maintenance that is even slightly demanding is their teeth.
-Chihuahua’s are known to be prone to dental and gum problems, so pick up a solid toothbrush from your local pet store and set to cleaning their teeth at least once a week.
+In fact, Chihuahua’s are known to be prone to dental and gum problems, so pick up a solid toothbrush from your local pet store and set to cleaning their teeth at least once a week.

 Health and Potential Medical Issues